Level of Study

 The examination consists in a written test to be completed in six hours with a dictionary.

-In the fall semester 2020, the form of assessment has been changed from school exam to an oral exam, as a measure to prevent transmission of the corona virus.
+In the spring semester 2021, the form of assessment has been changed from school exam to an oral exam, as a measure to prevent transmission of the corona virus.

 Examination Support Material